lydiabarham/ReadMe-Generator/README.md

 ![This image shows how the application displays in the terminal.](image.png)

 ## License
-This application is covered by: The MIT License
+This application is covered by: no license

 ## Contributing
 Here is where contribution guidelines sit when applicable.